The Montford Park Players produce the best Shakespeare in the Park in Asheville, NC. Learn what to bring and expect for one magical evening.

 They are also the longest-running Shakespeare theater company in North Carolina and one of the few in the U.S. that remains free.

-Lastly, they offer scholarships for youth aged 9-17 for their theatre-in-residence program, the Montford Moppets.
+They offer scholarships for youth aged 9-17 for their theatre-in-residence program, the Montford Moppets.

 They are utterly fabulous!

 Have you attended a Montford Park Players’ performance of Shakespeare in the Park?
 Which one, and what did you think?
 Let us know in the comments.

 More Parks & Gardens